Cambridgeshire Flood and Water SPD – adopted November 2016

 The adopted SPD takes account of the representations received during the six-week period of public consultation undertaken in September – October 2015.
 A schedule of all representations received is provided in Annex B of the Consultation Statement.
 The schedule provides a summary of each representation received in document order together with the Councils’ assessment of them and, where appropriate, sets out amendments to the text of the SPD.

 Cambridgeshire County Council, as Lead Local Flood Authority, endorsed the SPD in July 2016, but will not formally be adopting the SPD.
 East Cambridgeshire District Council adopted the SPD on 16 November 2016.
-Member(s) at Cambridge City Council will be asked to agree the responses to the consultation and proposed changes to the SPD in December 2016, with a recommendation that the SPD is adopted alongside their Local Plan.
-Member(s) at the other two local planning authorities are being asked to agree the adoption of the SPD in December 2016 and early 2017.
+Fenland District Council adopted the SPD on 15 December 2016.
+Huntingdonshire District Council adopted the SPD on 20 April 2017.
+Member(s) at Cambridge City Council agreed the responses to the consultation and proposed changes to the SPD in December 2016, with a recommendation that the SPD is adopted alongside their Local Plan.

 If you have any further queries about the Cambridgeshire Flood and Water SPD, please contact the Planning Policy Team at email@example.com or call us on 01954 713183.